tannerdolby/eleventy-photo-gallery/CONTRIBUTING.md

 3. Install dependencies: `npm install`

-4. Add your own photos or skip to step 5!

-Edit `_data/gallery.json` to include the appropiate image metadata for new images added.
+4. Add your own photos by editing `_data/gallery.json` to include the appropiate image metadata for new images added.

 ```json
 [